Unbelievably easy and candy bar like decadent, this chocolate chip walnut pie may just become your family’s holiday tradition like it is ours.

 Maybe it’s because it tastes like a candy bar.
 Or maybe it’s because it’s so rich and gooey and chocolaty.
-As for me, it’s because it’s not pumpkin.
-No pumpkin pie for me, thank you- bring on the Chocolate Chip Walnut!
+As for me, it’s because it’s not pumpkin, ha!
+No pumpkin pie for me, thank you – just bring on the chocolate chip walnut pie.

-Now, if the incredible taste wasn’t enough to get you to make this, how about this: it’s super easy – just mix and pour.
+Now, if the incredible taste wasn’t enough to get you to make this, how about this: it’s so easy, all you do is just mix and pour into the crust of your choice.
 Now, just try not to make it- I dare you.

-You will need to start with an unbaked pie shell.
-I go ’round and ’round with pie crust recipes.
+The recipe (of course) starts with an unbaked pie shell.
+I go around and around with pie crust recipes.
 I swear I’ve tried them all: vinegar and egg, pate brisee, oil, and press-in-the-pan.

 All because I won’t use shortening.
 I don’t buy it and I don’t want to.
 I would love to try a lard crust, if true rendered lard weren’t so hard to come by (the stuff they sell in the store is hydrogenated).
 For now I stick with butter, and often the Bob’s Red Mill’s recipe for Whole Wheat Pie Crust (update: the link is no longer on their website, sorry!).